iLikeTea-junior/Random-News-Page/README.md

 Adding another responsive breakpoint for a mobile was missing.

 **2nd** ->
-Some elements lacked proper spacing, which also affects readability
+Some elements lacked proper spacing, which also affects readability.

 **3rd** ->
 Visuals could have been improved by limiting the color choices.
 The whole page does not stick to a 'one color' theme.